 The WET program had several strategies that were very successful, such as support for public mental health employees in purchasing license preparation materials, and group support for license preparation.
-No WET funds are available for FY17-18 and as a result, we have not been able to continue these services.
+No WET funds have been available since prior to FY18-19 and as a result, we have not been able to continue these services.